brikis98/yevgeniy-brikman-homepage/_posts/2025-03-27-cold-as-hell.md

 book_series_number: 1
 ---

-A fun combination of Western and super natural story: cowboys, angels, demons, gun fights, saloons, magic, and more.
-All the elements are cliche, but the combination has a fun and unique feel to it.
+A fun combination of Western and supernatural story: cowboys, angels, demons, gun fights, saloons, magic, and more.
+All the elements are cliché, but the combination has a fun and unique feel to it.

 ## Rating